 I love ending a meal with a sweet course.
 At re:Invent we announced the early availability of our Time Series Analytics app.

-Built on top of Grafana, this app was designed for collecting, storing and analyzing metrics.
-Users can now monitor and troubleshoot their applications and the infrastructure they are deployed on using Kibana and Grafana, side-by-side.
+This app was designed for collecting, storing and analyzing metrics.
+Users can now monitor and troubleshoot their applications and the infrastructure they are deployed on using Kibana and a metrics UI, side-by-side.
 Dedicated accounts for cost-efficient storage will allow users to store metrics for extended retention periods.

 The app is in Early Availability mode, and you can read more about it here.